Seddryck/Expressif/docs/_docs/builder-expression.md

 ```
 <!-- END INCLUDE -->

-If you don't like generics, you can also use the override of the method `Chain` accepting types.
+If you don't like generics (or if you cannot use them), you can also use the override of the method `Chain` accepting types.

 <!-- START INCLUDE "ExpressionBuilderTest.cs/Chain_NotGeneric_CorrectlyEvaluate" -->
 ```csharp